-14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?
+14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

-14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?
+14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 Share this article: Share on Facebook Share on Pinterest

-Tokyo strikes me as a peculiar beast.
-Touted as the world's largest city, with travel guides devoting endless pages to its glory, I find it bafflingly underwhelming.
-Like… there’s nothing to do in Tokyo unless you fall into a quirky niche, like “obsessed with crowds” or “want-maids-to-wait-on-me weird”.
+Surprisingly, making a list of unmissable places to visit in Tokyo was harder than I thought it would be—and not because there are too many of them.
+To me, Tokyo is a peculiar beast wheretravel guides devote endless pages to its glory, but I found it bafflingly underwhelming.
+Like… there’s nothing that great to do in Tokyo unless you fall into a quirky niche, like “obsessed with crowds” or “want-maids-to-wait-on-me”.

 A tourist in Tokyo, Japan, places to see